 People who are more likely to become ill from Salmonella include:

 In these higher risk groups, Salmonella is more likely to invade beyond the gastrointestinal tract and cause bacteremia (bacteria in the bloodstream).
-From there the bacteria can spread deeper into the body and cause more serious diseases, like meningitis.
+From there, the bacteria can spread deeper into the body and cause more serious diseases, like meningitis.

-Symptoms of salmonellosis can include diarrhea that may be bloody, abdominal cramping and pain, and fever.
+Symptoms of salmonellosis can include diarrhea that may be bloody, belly cramping and pain, and fever.
 These symptoms can take anywhere from 6 to 72 hours to appear after someone ingests the bacteria.
 Not everyone who swallows the bacteria will become ill.
 In most people, the illness lasts 4 to 7 days once symptoms begin.

 Some strains of Salmonella can cause a more serious form of the disease known as typhoid or enteric fever.
-The symptoms of typhoid fever can include a prolonged fever, abdominal pain, headache, tiredness, a distinct rash, constipation or diarrhea, and a change in mental state.
+The symptoms of typhoid fever can include a prolonged fever, belly pain, headache, tiredness, a distinct rash, constipation or diarrhea, and a change in mental state.
 Typhoid fever is rare in the United States, but it can be common in developing countries.

 If you do have salmonellosis and the infection is not severe (that is, it has not spread beyond the gastrointestinal system), your doctor will probably let you get better on your own.

-People who are infected with Salmonella may still be contagious from several days to several weeks after they've been infected — even if their symptoms have disappeared or they've been treated with antibiotics.
-So while you recover, be sure to wash your hands frequently and don't share your food or drinks with anyone.
+People who are infected with Salmonella can still be contagious from several days to several weeks after they've been infected — even if their symptoms have disappeared or they've been treated with antibiotics.
+So while you recover, be sure to wash your hands often and don't share your food or drinks with anyone.
 And if you work in a restaurant or your work involves handling food, check with your doctor before returning to work.